pingcap/docs/op-guide/configuration.md

 ### --privilege
 + enable(true) or disable(false) the privilege check.
 + default: false
 + The value can be (true) or (false). (true) is to enable and (false) is to disable.
-Privilege is not checked strictly in current version, and it can be enable or disable by this flag.
-TiDB will check privilege by default in the future.
+This feature is a work in progress, so it's disabled by default.
+It will be enabled by default when finish.

 ### --report-status
 + enable(true) or disable(false) the status report and pprof tool.